PeR

-PeR (Please Explain the Rhythm) is a Latvian pop and beatboxing band formed in 2007.
-The original line-up was Ralfs Eilands, Emīls Vegners, and Pēteris Upenieks.
-Vegners left the band in 2007 and was replaced by Edmunds Rasmanis.
-But when Upelnieks left the trio in 2011, he was not replaced, rendering the band a duo consisting of just Eilands and Rasmanis.
-After three failed attempts in earlier years to represent Latvia in the Eurovision Song Contest, PeR won the 2013 Dziesma contest and represented the country in the 2013 Contest with the song "Here We Go" and placed last in the second semi-final.
+PeR (short for Please Explain the Rhythm) is a Latvian pop and beatboxing band formed in 2007.
+The original line-up was Ralfs Eilands, Emīls Vegners, and Pēteris Upelnieks.
+With Vegners leaving in 2007 and Upelnieks in 2011, the band became a duo consisting of Ralfs Eilands and Edmunds Rasmanis.
+PeR represented Latvia in the 2013 Eurovision Song Contest with the song "Here We Go".

 Background

 Early years (2007–2008)

-The band was founded in 2007, with original members; Ralfs Eilands, Emīls Vegners, and Pēteris Upelnieks.
-On 21 July 2007, the band first appeared and performed on Dziesma manai paaudzei, the Latvian music festival.
+The band was founded in 2007, with original members Ralfs Eilands, Emīls Vegners, and Pēteris Upelnieks.
+On 21 July 2007, the band first appeared and performed on the Latvian music festival Dziesma manai paaudzei.
 After the festival, the band travelled to Moscow, Russia, to compete with other artists on the talent show Minuta Slavy (Minute of Fame), with the band coming in fourth place during voting.
-The band returned to Latvia where they received an invitation to participate in the annual music event Bildes 2007.
+The band returned to Latvia, where they received an invitation to participate in the annual music event Bildes 2007.
 This was the last event with the original members.

 In 2008, Emīls Vegners left the band and was replaced by Edmunds Rasmanis.
-The band gained popularity appearing on the first series of the Latvian television station LNT contest Latvijas zelta talanti, the group managed to reach the final, but failed to win.
-After the contest, the band performed at many events, including the 2009 edition of Muzikālā banka.
+The band gained popularity by appearing on the first series of LNT contest Latvijas zelta talanti, the group managed to reach the final, but failed to win.
+After the contest, the band performed at numerous events, including the 2009 edition of Muzikālā banka.